-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 While NVIDIA has indeed posted some impressive performance over the last few years, we can't forget that it remains a small player in a very larger, and ferociously competitive industry.

-For example, AMD has long battled it for supremacy in its most important division, gaming; which represents 62% of total sales.
-That means that, while data centers and automotive may represent incredible growth opportunities, NVIDIA's fate will remain largely tied to gaming GPU's, which might face growth headwinds thanks to the continued secular decline in PC sales.
+For example, AMD has long battled it for supremacy in its most important division, gaming, which represents 62% of total sales.
+That means that while data centers and automotive may represent incredible growth opportunities, NVIDIA's fate will remain largely tied to gaming GPUs, which might face growth headwinds, thanks to the continued secular decline in PC sales.

 Which means that, even if NVIDIA manages to maintain its strong and growing market share in these high-growth industries, it's very possible that sales and profit growth will end up tapering off in the coming years.

 That's especially true since NVIDIA faces increasing competition, and not just from Intel and AMD.
-Thanks to Qualcomm's (NASDAQ:QCOM), $47 billion acquisition of NXP Semiconductors (NASDAQ:NXPI) NVIDIA will now face a third well capitalized competitor that's out to eat its lunch, specifically when it comes to driverless cars.
+Thanks to Qualcomm's (NASDAQ:QCOM) $47 billion acquisition of NXP Semiconductors (NASDAQ:NXPI), NVIDIA will now face a third well-capitalized competitor that's out to eat its lunch, specifically when it comes to driverless cars.

-That in turn means that NVIDIA will have to spend a ton on R&D, potentially a lot more than the 23% of sales its currently spending, which amounts to just $1.4 billion over the last 12 months.
+That in turn means that NVIDIA will have to spend a ton on R&D, potentially a lot more than the 23% of sales it's currently spending, which amounts to just $1.4 billion over the last 12 months.

 |Company